open/close all folders

 - Conker: Live and Reloaded is a bit of a mixed bag.
-While the graphics were highly improved, a lot of the bad language was censored, which is interesting given that the original was a N64 game, and Live and Reloaded was for the Xbox.
+While the graphics were highly improved, a lot of the bad language was censored, which is interesting given that the original was a Nintendo 64 game, and Live and Reloaded was for the Xbox.

-- Funnily enough, a similar thing happened to Disney's The Lion King backport.
+- Funnily enough, Disney's The Lion King backport.
 Licensed was an Obvious Alpha.
 Pirated is an Obvious Beta... with about twice the effort put into it.

-- The Sega Genesis version of The Lost Vikings added five new levels, an intro cutscene for each world, and an entirely new tune for the Factory level.note .
+- The Sega Genesis version of The Lost Vikings added five new levels, an intro cutscene for each world, three-player simultaneous co-op, and an entirely new tune for the Factory level.note .

-- The 2011 re-release seems to be taking this to another level with the addition of Tails as an unlockable character, as well as better graphics and both U.S. and Japanese soundtracks.
+- The 2011 re-release took this to another level with support for widescreen and HD graphics, the addition of Tails as an unlockable character, as well as better graphics and both U.S. and Japanese soundtracks (at the cost of the Japanese soundtrack being instrumental-only due to licensing issues).
 This one skirts the line between this and outright Video Game Remake because the underlying engine is completely rewritten.